 Sinus cavities are natural features of the skull: empty spaces between the bones of your face around your nose and eyes.
 When you lose a tooth in the back of your mouth, bone in the area of the lost tooth may shrink as much as 30-50% within six months.
 This can cause the sinuses to enlarge.
 As a result, your jaw may not have a strong enough foundation to retain a dental implant.

-Bethesda and Washington, DC patients who have this problem, may benefit from sinus grafting.
+Patients who have this problem, may benefit from sinus grafting.
 The procedure adds bone to the lowest level of the sinus.
 This lifts the sinus to its original, higher position, and it creates a surface for placing the dental implant.
 The procedure provides very predictable outcomes, and Dr. Puterman will often perform bone grafting and place dental implants as part of the same surgery.

 How Sinus Grafting Works

-Bethesda and Washington, DC patients sometimes want to know whether the procedure can cause future problems with the sinuses.
+Patients sometimes want to know whether the procedure can cause future problems with the sinuses.
 Fortunately, this is not the case, and grafting should not contribute to chronic sinus problems.
 In reality, a patient who has a typical dental implant procedure and a patient whose surgery includes sinus grafting are unlikely to notice a big difference in their experience.
 Sinus grafting does not cause any more discomfort than getting a dental implant alone; it is simply a way of altering sinuses that are too large or in a challenging location.

 Dr. Puterman can use one of two methods to conduct the procedure: